 sudo apt install fail2ban -y

-The correct logic is: The system loads the global defaults from jail.conf and then applies settings from jail.local, which overwrites previous values.
-When the software updates, jail.conf will be replaced, but your settings in jail.local will remain safe.
+The correct loading logic is: The system first loads the global defaults from jail.conf, then reads jail.local, overriding any matching parameters with the latter.
+During future software updates, jail.conf will be overwritten, but your custom settings in jail.local will remain permanently intact.

 sudo cp /etc/fail2ban/jail.conf /etc/fail2ban/jail.local

-The ultimate defense combo: Change default SSH port + Disable Root password + Key-only authentication + Fail2Ban as the final guard.
-The first three reduce 99% of successful breaches; Fail2Ban drops the remaining noise at the network layer.
+The true ultimate defense combo is: Change the default SSH port + Disable root password login + Enforce key-only authentication + Fail2Ban as a fallback.
+The first three measures eliminate 99% of brute-force attempts at the source, while Fail2Ban drops the remaining malicious requests at the network layer, minimizing server resource consumption.

 [sshd]